SureDeveloping/Flag-Quiz/README.md

 ### Solved Bugs
 - After I clicked the start quiz button the games.html opened but the questions and answers were not loaded.
 I had the assumption that it is the browser that has to load the page first before it can load the functions for the flag and for the answers.
 So I first tried to solve this problem with setTimeout() and with a callback function.
 Waiting for the DOM was not successful either.
 Solution was to call the function in the JS below and use the button only to open the games.html.
 Previously I had called the function with the button.
 The Start Quiz function then started the game.htlm and the function for the flags and answers.
-- I had the problem that the last answers with the last flag could not be checked.
-I had not set up the condition for counting my flagNumber correctly in my If methods.
-After adjusting the condition, I was able to fix the error.
+- I had a problem that the correct answers were not displayed as correct.
+This had to do with the position of the if method that increments the flag number.
+The incrementing may only take place when an answer has been submitted by the player.
+If the incrementing is done earlier, the check answer function picks up the wrong values from the flags array.

 ### Known unsolved Bugs